josh-oo/medidex/README.md

 </pre>

 6. Place .env.production files for all services in the corresponding folders.
 The env vars needed are described in the section below.
+7. Run `docker network create internal_net` and `docker network create public_net`
-7. Run `docker compose up` (it may take a while building all the images)
+8. Run `docker compose up` (it may take a while building all the images)
-8. If it is done you can use the tool at http://localhost:8051
+9. If it is done you can use the tool at http://localhost:8051

 # Services
 The application is divided into multiple services to facilitate hosting on different machines later